10 Signs of Menopause at Age 40

-- Menopausal hormone therapy (MHT) refers to estrogen and progesterone supplements can help reduce menopause symptoms and bone loss.
+- Menopausal hormone therapy (MHT) refers to estrogen and progesterone supplements that can help reduce menopause symptoms and bone loss.

 Alternative, natural and complementary therapies are treatments that are considered nontraditional.
-They include acupuncture, chiropractic, dietary changes and herbal supplements, massage therapy, biofeedback, and homeopathy.
+They include acupuncture, chiropractic, dietary changes and herbal supplements, massage therapy, biofeedback and homeopathy.
 Also, eating certain foods is thought to heal the body.

 Many women going through menopause try to get relief from their symptoms by including foods containing phytoestrogens, or natural estrogens, in their diet.
 Nutritional supplements, like black cohosh and flaxseed, are also believed to help relieve menopausal symptoms.